ignaciofrizzera/music-activity-data-etl/README.md

    "time_signature_sequence":[3,3,3,3,3,3,3,3,3]
 }
 ```
+## Data that could be added
+- The **genre** of the song is a feature that is very useful and I'm actually not getting from the tracks.
+- The **segments** of the track.
+Just like Sections, tracks are divided in Segments.
+According to Spotify: *Each segment contains a roughly conisistent sound throughout its duration.*

 ## Visualization
 The visualization is not done yet.
 I'm planning on showcasing it on my personal website, which is in development right now.